square-bit/eva-js/readme.md

 EVA (short for Email Validator) is a validation tool aimed at keeping your platforms free from fake or disposable email accounts.

-This plugin for Javascript provides an easy 3 step integration to get you set and running in no time:
+This plugin for Javascript provides an easy 3-step integration to get you set and running in no time:

 1 - Download and install it in your Javascript system